-You can find chasteberry at a higher dosage of 200 mg a day in our supplement, Wise Women’s Balance.
+You can find chasteberry at a dosage of 50 mg a day in our supplement, Wise Women’s Balance.
 Wellena’s Wise Women’s Balance (WWB) is a blend of vitamins, minerals, and botanical extracts designed to support healthy female hormone levels, both during menstruation and through menopause.
 It contains a synergistic blend of nutrients designed to aid the body’s natural hormonal balance.

 B vitamins, magnesium, and antioxidants (green tea extract and resveratrol) further support metabolism and overall wellness.

 What questions do you have about chasteberry?
 Have you used chasteberry with success?
 Leave your experience in the comments.